Nicop06/nicop06.github.io/posts/2016-12-22-extract-script-from-git-repository.markdown

 ---
-title:  "How to extract a script's history from a git repository"
+title:  "How to extract a script and its history from a git repository"
 tags:   git
 ---